GriceTurrble/discord-bot-template/docs/getting_started.md

 # Get your Discord token from the Discord dev console
 # THIS IS CONFIDENTIAL!
 DO NOT SHARE YOUR TOKEN!
 DISCORD_TOKEN=
-# Copy the guild ID (aka server ID) from a target private server.
+# Copy the guild ID (aka server ID) of your server,
-# If present, some commands become private to this guild only.
-# Otherwise, all commands are globally available for all bot installs.
+# then uncomment the line below.
 # DISCORD_GUILD=
 ```